 Nevertheless, PJ decisions by financial aid administrators are examined during program reviews.
 Abuse of the discretion accorded to financial aid administrators can result in the institution being held liable to repay funds awarded because of an inappropriate adjustment.

-The US Department of Education has issued two dear colleague letters (DCL GEN-09-04 and DCL GEN-09-05) in connection with the economic downturn.
-The US Department of Education announced on May 21, 2010 that these two dear colleague letters "continue to be in effect for the 2010-11 award year and subsequent award years until further notice."
+The US Department of Education has issued a dear colleague letter DCL 11-04 referencing (DCL GEN-09-04 and DCL GEN-09-05) in connection with the economic downturn.
+The US Department of Education announced on May 21, 2020 that these two dear colleague letters "continue to be in effect for the 2020-21 award year and subsequent award years until further notice."

 1. The first dear colleague letter encourages college financial aid administrators to proactively contact families that have been affected by the economy to let them know about the availability of professional judgment.
 It emphasizes that while it is not permissible to "establish automatic categories of special circumstances and provide identical treatment to all students in that circumstance", it is ok to perform outreach to a category or class of students provided that the review of any professional judgment appeals is on a case-by-case basis.
 The letter notes that job loss can include a voluntary separation or reduction in work hours: "A changed circumstance certainly includes the loss of a job or a reduction in work hours or wages, but it also includes, for example, the income loss associated with a prospective student's decision to leave the workforce or to reduce work hours in order to return to school."
 The letter discusses the substitution of estimated future income for prior tax year income in the event of a job loss or salary cut.
 It also states that it is appropriate to "use information that realistically reflects the individual's and/or family's current and near-term economic situation".